RikkaApps/Shizuku/README.md

 ## Background

-When developing apps that requires root, the most common method is to run some command in the su shell.
+When developing apps that requires root, the most common method is to run some commands in the su shell.
 For example, there is app uses `pm enable/disable` command to enable/disable components.

 This method has very big disadvantages: